Porocyonak/Open2Nord/README.md

 # Open2Nord
-I made this to bypass the Unity block when trying to run Unity with NordVPN.
+I made this to bypass the Unity block when trying to run Unity with NordVPN connected.

 ***Open2Nord*** does some light Python scripting to find the best NordVPN server for your location, and connects you to it automatically on logon using the OpenVPN GUI.